abdul-hamid-achik/vue-map/README.md

 | id     | null  | Description of data and object |
 | baths  | null  | Description of data and object |
 | beds   | null  | Description of data and object |

+## Map Status Explanation

+There are 6 status types for a lot.
+Available, ARC, Closed, Sold, Spec, Reserved.

+Color settings on the Frontend.

+Available, ARC and Spec All have the same color settings.

+Sold and Closed should all have the same color settings.

+Reserved = Model Homes